sanjaikumarv/interview-preparation-docs/Node-js.md

 ## What are worker threads in Node.js?

-Worker threads are used to execute JavaScript code in parallel, allowing (CPU-intensive tasks) to run without blocking the event loop.
+Worker threads are used to execute JavaScript in a CPU-intensive tasks to run without blocking the event loop.

 ## What is the difference between fork() and spawn() in Node.js?